Undergraduate Course: Business Ethics (BUST10004)

 The course content is designed around the following components: (i) a perspective on the moral content of managerial agency and corporate impact; (ii) a review and analysis of the range of theories within the field of moral philosophy; (iii) a critical analysis of the economic (markets) and organisational (commercial entities) contexts within which ethical or unethical decision making and practice operates; and (iv) an insight into applied ethics through the analysis of case studies and insights into codes of practice.

-- Models of Ethical Decision-making (1): Classic normative theories
+- Models of Ethical Decision-making (1): prescriptive theories

-- Models of Ethical Decision-making (2): A rights-based approach - Business and Human Rights
+- Models of Ethical Decision-making (2): questions of character

 Student Learning Experience